Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Introduction

 \section{Introduction}

 Developing a fault-tolerant quantum computer implementing quantum error correction (QEC) requires a large number of physical qubits with consistently high-quality metrics \cite{acharya2024quantum,gambetta2017building}.
-To scale to such large QPUs, it is advantageous to move away from lift-off techniques to facilitate processing of larger wafers, e.g., with diameters up to 8 or 12 inch.
+To scale to such large quantum processing units (QPUs), it is advantageous to move away from lift-off techniques to facilitate processing of larger wafers, e.g., with diameters of 8 inches and above.
 Industrial-grade, CMOS-compatible qubit fabrication processes are suitable for large wafers and promise high precision and reproducibility.
-Previous works have demonstrated the feasibility of producing superconducting qubit wafers with high yield using only CMOS-techniques \cite{mayer20253d,mayer2025cmos,lang2025advancing,van2024advanced}.
-For QEC, the qubit parameters must also satisfy several requirements: high coherence times to provide enough headroom for QEC-cycles, and high readout and gate fidelities allowing precise control \cite{acharya2024quantum,putterman2025hardware, fowler2012surface}.
+Previous works have demonstrated the feasibility of producing superconducting qubit wafers with high yield using only CMOS techniques \cite{mayer20253d,mayer2025cmos,lang2025advancing,van2024advanced}.
+For QEC, the qubit parameters must also satisfy several requirements: high coherence times to provide enough headroom for QEC cycles, and high readout and gate fidelities allowing precise control \cite{acharya2024quantum,putterman2025hardware, fowler2012surface}.
 An equally critical performance metric that must be considered is the temporal stability of these parameters.
 If any of the parameters of a qubit or several qubits fall below the required thresholds during operation or between cooldown cycles, the QPU's performance can be compromised \cite{sheldon2016characterizing, chen2023transmon}.
-Qubits made with lift-off-techniques have been shown to exhibit fluctuations in key parameters, namely $T_1$ and $T_2$ \cite{WMI_TUM_17qubit_2024, burnett2019decoherence, kono2024mechanically, muller2015interacting, tuokkola2025methods}.
-In this work, we systematically study the temporal stability of our subtractively fabricated qubits, using a design with minimal noise sources over a period of approximately 95 hours during a single cooldown, and we investigate instabilities driven primarily by two-level system (TLS) defects.
-We demonstrate that these subtractively fabricated qubits exhibit the same degree of $T_1$ stability as qubits made with lift-off methods.
-We also report on the variation of several qubit parameters ($T_1$, qubit and readout frequencies) between multiple cooldown cycles, spanning more than a year in total.
+Qubits made with lift-off techniques have been shown to exhibit fluctuations in key parameters, namely $T_1$ and $T_2$ \cite{WMI_TUM_17qubit_2024, burnett2019decoherence, kono2024mechanically, muller2015interacting, tuokkola2025methods}.
+However, studies on the temporal stability of CMOS-compatible qubits, particularly those fabricated subtractively, are scarce.
+Comparisons of lifetime stability between different fabrication methods are still missing, and the stability of certain parameters, such as readout metrics, has not been addressed in prior works.
+In this work, we close this gap by systematically characterizing the temporal stability of subtractively fabricated qubits, using a design with minimal noise sources, on two complementary timescales: within a single cooldown over a period of approximately 95 hours, and across 10 cooldown cycles spanning more than a year.
+We also assess whether our devices achieve competitive performance and stability compared to conventional lift-off devices and provide, to the best of our knowledge, the first systematic benchmarking of $T_1$ stability between different fabrication methods.